wuxc/pywin32doc/md/Windows.md

 l\.unlock\(\)

+print 'now unlocked'

-print 'now unlocked'Have a great time with programming with python\!
+Have a great time with programming with python\!

 ## Windows NT Security -- Impersonation

 Python's win32 access to help to simplify providing privileged access\.

 There may be times when you want to give specific access to